-SEO is confusing for a lot of people, and so I see a lot of problematic approaches including the following three approaches to SEO keywords strategy.
+SEO is confusing for a lot of people, so I see a lot of mistakes including the following three approaches to SEO keywords strategy.

 You use the same keyword for every page

-WordPress plugins like Yoast SEO help you do this easily and even teach you how to optimize your page.
-When you do this you are telling Google that this is the one page you want to rank for that keyword.
+WordPress plugins like Yoast SEO help you do this easily, and even teach you how to optimize your page.
+This tells Google that it is the one page you want to rank for that keyword.